 The paper has grey lines that don’t seem to visually interfere with the page.
 There is a margin at the top and on one side of the page and a smaller one at the bottom of the page.
 As I mentioned, the paper has a nice smooth feel to it and is pleasant to write on, but how does it handle fountain pens?

-The paper handles fountain pen ink quite well!
-It shows a good amount of sheen and shading.
-Surprisingly for a paper that shows good sheen and shading, it has decent dry times.
+The paper handles fountain pen ink fairly well.
+It shows good sheen and shading.
+Not surprisingly for a paper that shows good sheen and shading, it has slower dry times.
 In my testing and use, I observed little feathering and bleed through and ghosting was acceptable.
 I wouldn’t mind writing on both sides of a page.

 If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.

 Value Rating: 4.14 Stars, Cost per A5 sheet: $0.10

 Who this notebook is for: People who want a great writing experience with fast dry times

 Upgrade to this notebook from: Any basic spiral-bound notebook